ScottBrian/scottbrian_utils/README.rst

 The flower_box.py module contains:

-1. print_flower_boxmsg function - takes one of more lines of text as input and prints them inside a flower box (asterisks) as a visual aid for finding the text on the console or in a log.
+1. print_flower_box_msg function - takes one of more lines of text as input and prints them inside a flower box (asterisks) as a visual aid for finding the text on the console or in a log.

 The time_hdr.py module contains:

-1. StartStopHeader class - has two functions that will repectively print a starting time message in a flower box, and an ending time and elapsed wall clock time message in a flower box.
+1. StartStopHeader class - has two functions that will respectively print a starting time message in a flower box, and an ending time and elapsed wall clock time message in a flower box.
 2. time_box decorator - wraps a function and uses the StartStopHeader to